-- 1. Ensure baseline monitoring of height, weight (including centiles), BP, pulse have been performed plus any additional relevant investigations such as ECG in case of family history of arrhythmia or sudden death. - 2.
+- 1. Ensure baseline monitoring of height, weight (including centiles), BMI, BP, pulse have been performed plus any additional relevant investigations such as ECG in case of family history of arrhythmia or sudden death. - 2.
 Set the review interval and criteria.
 The Specialist must ensure weekly contact during dose titration to assess efficacy of treatment and to monitor for signs and symptoms of somnolence and sedation, hypotension and bradycardia, including monitoring of BP and pulse. - 3.
 Once a child's treatment is stabilised face to face 3 monthly reviews are provided by the Specialist for the first year.
 Specialist ADHD nurses, junior doctors and other staff are closely involved with the monitoring of the patients.
-When junior / middle grade doctors are helping the Specialists in the clinic, changes should be made after discussion with the Specialist only, and should be clearly stated in a letter to the GP.
+When junior / middle grade doctors are helping the Specialists in the clinic, changes should

-- 4. Undertake any necessary monitoring at face to face clinic appointments (initially three monthly for first year of treatment, then 6 monthly in line with the product license, with reviews alternating between GP 12 monthly review and specialist 12 monthly in the long term): monitor blood pressure, pulse, weight and height (including centiles), and monitor for signs and symptoms of somnolence and sedation, hypotension and bradycardia. - 5.
+- be made after discussion with the Specialist only, and should be clearly stated in a letter to the GP. - 4.
+Undertake any necessary monitoring at face to face clinic appointments (initially three monthly for first year of treatment, then 6 monthly in the long term): monitor blood pressure, pulse, weight and height (including centiles), BMI and monitor for signs and symptoms of somnolence and sedation, hypotension and bradycardia. - 5.
 Supply the medication until the dose is stabilised.
-Min 3 months' supply.
+Min 1 months' supply.
 For patients aged 6 to 17 years, prescribing may be transferred to the GP under shared care once the patient is stabilised on medication.
 The GP will not be asked to prescribe the drug outside its licensed indications. - 6.
 Request agreement of shared care with primary care prescriber: a detailed clinic letter highlighting relevant patient information should be sent to the GP requesting shared care including: - Information that all conditions have been discussed and appropriately actioned - the date of the next follow up review